Young Eagles Day at Massey Aerodrome

-The Middletown, Delaware Chapter of the Experimental Aircraft Association (EAA #1536) in conjunction with Massey Aerodrome will provide free airplane rides to young people ages 8 to 17 from 10 AM to 2 PM on Sunday Sept 9, 2018.
-NOTE: Parents/guardian must be present to provide permission.
+The Middletown, Delaware Chapter of the Experimental Aircraft Association (EAA #1536) in conjunction with Massey Aerodrome will provide free airplane rides to young people ages 8 to 17 from 10 AM to 2 PM on Sunday Sept 8, 2019.
+NOTE: Parents/guardian MUST BE PRESENT to provide permission.
 FREE hot dogs & hamburgers and an opportunity to experience a FREE airplane flight over the beautiful Eastern Shore of Maryland.
 “Young Eagles” who take an airplane ride will receive a certificate attesting to your having flown on this date.
 There is NO COST & No obligation.
 The mission of the Young Eagles program is to introduce young people ages 8 to 17 to the world of flight by providing airplane rides.
 The flight is free, safe and flown by FAA licensed and experienced volunteer pilots.
 We hope to inspire these “Young Eagles” to continue to explore the world of aviation.
 Location: Massey Aerodrome, 33541 Maryland Line Rd., Massey, MD 21645.

 First Come, First Served.
 Register for your Flight when you arrive so that you can be assigned an estimated flight time.